Top three reasons to upgrade your skills in Aspen

 - Use of avalanche beacon, shovel, probe & ski pack

-- AIARE dues ($15), AIARE field book ($29.95)
+- AIARE dues ($15), AIARE manual and field book ($29.95)

 - 3% USFS land use surcharge

 - Transport to and from Aspen and the meeting point